canonical/ubuntu.com/templates/cube/study/virtualisation/part-2.md

 ```

 We created a QCOW2 volume of 2 GiB.
 QCOW2 stands for QEMU Copy-On-Write.
-It is the core storage format for QEMU emulated disks.
+It is the native storage format for QEMU emulated disks.

 We can confirm that the volume exists: